 The Aquinas Trail provides a three-mile trek along the ridge that offers spectacular panoramic views of Lexington Reservoir, Sierra Azul and St. Joseph's Hill Open Space Preserves, and the South Bay.

 This 1.2 mile trail begins with a gradual slope through open grassland, and then enters a lightly shaded forest.
 A six-car parking lot, is available near the trailhead; however, a permit (no fee) is required to park in this lot.
 For additional details or to obtain a parking permit, please see the Permit Information page.

 Preserve Highlights & Features

-Most your walk or ride will be filled with terrific views of the valley, Lexington Reservoir and Sierra Azul and St. Joseph's Hill preserves.
+Most of your walk or ride will be filled with terrific views of the valley, Lexington Reservoir and Sierra Azul and St. Joseph's Hill preserves.

 Expanding Ridge Trail

 In the fall of 2020 and summer of 2021, Midpen partnered with the Peninsula Open Space Trust to expand El Sereno Preserve, one of the oldest in the agency's management portfolio.
 Funded by a grant from the California Wildlife Conservation Board, the purchase of 182 acres from the San Jose Water Company provided an important link in the preserve’s main trail and formally connected the 3.7-mile Aquinas Trail across the preserve.
-This advanced one of the priority action projects of voter-supported the Measure AA general obligation bond: the development of regional trail connections through El Sereno Preserve, an important component of which is Midpen’s ongoing Highway 17 Wildlife and Regional Trail Crossings project.
+This advanced one of the priority action projects of the voter-supported Measure AA general obligation bond: the development of regional trail connections through El Sereno Preserve, which is also an important component of Midpen’s ongoing Highway 17 Wildlife and Regional Trail Crossings project.
 In October 2021, the Midpen board dedicated 3.5 miles of trail in El Sereno Preserve as part of the Bay Area Ridge Trail.